Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Discussion

 \section{Discussion}

-This study introduces a novel approach for detecting masquerade attacks in CAN using graph ML.
-By combining graph embeddings with time series features, our method demonstrates significant improvements in detection capabilities across various masquerade attack scenarios.
-Our results consistently show that this combined approach outperforms the graph embeddings-only method across all attack types examined in the ROAD dataset.
-The improvement in performance is statistically significant, as evidenced by the Mann-Whitney \(\mathrm{U}\) and \(\mathrm{KS}\) tests (see Tables \ref{tab:test_results} and \ref{tab:stat_test_results}).
-Additionally, our exploration of sample-based windows reveals promising results, particularly with smaller \(\omega\) values, suggesting that fine-grained analysis of CAN messages can even capture subtle anomalies.
+This paper presents a novel approach for detecting masquerade attacks in CAN using graph ML.
+By combining graph embeddings with time series features, our method significantly improves detection performance across all masquerade attack types in the ROAD dataset.
+These gains are statistically validated using the Mann-Whitney \(\mathrm{U}\) and \(\mathrm{KS}\) tests (see Tables~\ref{tab:test_results} and~\ref{tab:stat_test_results}).
+For instance, detection of the \texttt{max\_engine\_coolant\_attack}—previously difficult to detect due to weak signal deviation \cite{moriano2024benchmarkingunsupervisedonlineids}—was notably improved in the enhanced setting, demonstrating stronger anomaly sensitivity.
+Our evaluation also shows that using sample-based windows—particularly with smaller \(\omega\) values—enables the detection of subtle anomalies via fine-grained analysis.